mstksg/inCode/copy/entries/pararrow.md

 or trigger special things, or be evaluated in special ways.
 They are instances of the `Arrow` typeclass.

-Proc notation allows us to assemble a giant new arrow, from sequencing smaller arrows.
+An `Arrow a b` just represents, abstractly, a way to get some `b` from some `a`, equipped with combinators that allow you to compose them in neat ways.

-An `Arrow a b` just represents, abstractly, a way to get some `b` from some `a`, equipped with combinators that allow you to compose them in powerful ways.
-A normal function `(->)` is an arrow in the most obvious way, as `a -> b` represents a way to get a `b` from an input `a`.
+Proc notation allows us to assemble a giant new arrow, from sequencing and composing smaller arrows.

 ### Forking Arrows